fnasimbd/fnasimbd.github.io/_drafts/2015-08-14-nuget-package.md

 Most open software platforms took package management seriously.
 Their dependencey management tools have been around for about a decade: like Java world has *Maven* since 2002.

 .NET world, however, joined the race much later.
-Their solution to the dependency problem is *NuGet*: a package/library manager for .NET languages, originally developed by *Outercurve Foundation* and now owned by *.NET Foundation*.
+Their solution to the dependency problem is *NuGet*: a package manager for .NET languages, originally developed by *Outercurve Foundation* and now owned by *.NET Foundation*.
 Since its introduction in 2010 it went popular rapidly: at present [Nuget.org](http://www.nuget.org), the official .NET Foundation public NuGet package feed, hosts over 40,000 packages.
 These days NuGet is ubiquitous and it is the de facto standard in .NET world.

 # How NuGet Works